 Short Stories » A Hole in the Fence

-His mother and father consoled him in many ways to give up his anger and develop kindness.
+His mother and father advised him many times to control his anger and develop kindness.
 Unfortunately, all their attempts failed.
 Finally, the boy’s father came up with an idea.

 One day, his father gave him a huge bag of nails.
-He asked his son to hammer one nail to the fence every time he became angry and to lose his temper.
-The little boy found it hilarious and accepted to do what his father said.
+He asked his son to hammer one nail to the fence every time he became angry and lost his temper.
+The little boy found it amusing and accepted the task.

-The nails drove him to hammer in the fence for 30 times on the first day!
 Every time he lost his temper, he ran to the fence and hammered a nail.
-In the next few days, the number of nails hammered on the fence was reduced to half.
+His anger drove him to hammer nails on the fence 30 times on the first day!
+After the next few days, the number of nails hammered on the fence was reduced to half.
 The little boy found it very difficult to hammer the nails and decided to control his temper.

 Gradually, the number of nails hammered to the fence was reduced and the day arrived when no nail was hammered!
-Yet, the boy did not lose his temper.
-He told his father that it was several days that he did not hammer any nail and he did not lose his temper!
+The boy did not lose his temper at all that day.
+For the next several days, he did not lose his temper, and so did not hammer any nail.

-Now, his father told him to remove the nails every day as he had controlled his anger.
+Now, his father told him to remove the nails each time the boy controlled his anger.
 Several days passed and the boy was able to pull out most of the nails from the fence.
-However, there remained a few nails that the boy could not pull out.
+However, there remained a few nails that he could not pull out.

-The boy told his father about the same.
-The father appreciated him and asked him pointing to the hole, ‘What do you see there?’
+The boy told his father about it.
+The father appreciated him and asked him pointing to a hole, “What do you see there?”

 He told the boy, “The nails were your bad temper and they were hammered on people.
-You can remove the nails but still see the holes in the fence.
-Again, you cannot pull out a few nails.
-The fence never look the same!
-It has scars all over!
-You can stab a man with a knife, but the wound will remain there forever.
-Your bad temper and anger were like that!
+You can remove the nails but the holes in the fence will remain.
+The fence will never look the same.
+It has scars all over.
+Some nails cannot even be pulled out.
+You can stab a man with a knife, and say sorry later, but the wound will remain there forever.
+Your bad temper and angry words were like that!
 Words are more painful than physical abuse!
-Use words for good.
-Use them to embrace the relationships.
-Use them to show your heart!”
+Use words for good purposes.
+Use them to grow relationships.
+Use them to show the love and kindness in your heart!”